The Big Question: What is a Paralegal?

 If you’re set on becoming a paralegal, or if you’re already pacing the carpet of a law firm and want to see what’s next, make sure to take notes here.

-There’s no two ways about it, most paralegals have their hearts set on one-day qualifying as a Solicitor.
+There’s no two ways about it, most paralegals dream of qualifying as a Solicitor.
 And there’s no better way to do it then by learning to ply your trade as a paralegal!

 But that’s not it: the world really is your oyster!